robottwo/gsh/docs/SUBAGENTS.md

 1. Copy Claude subagents to `.claude/agents/`
 2. Copy Roo Code modes to `.roo/` (as `.yaml` files, `.roomodes` files, or `rules-{slug}/` directories)
 3. Place them in project directories for project-specific assistants or in `~/` for global access
-4. Use `#!subagents` to see what's available (automatically reflects current directory)
+4. Use `@!subagents` to see what's available (automatically reflects current directory)

 The subagent system is fully backward compatible with gsh's existing agent functionality.
 All existing configurations will automatically benefit from directory change detection - no modifications needed.